 Anderson committed to Nebraska in February of 2014, after considering offers from Arizona State, Kansas State and Utah, among others.
 Among his teammates at Pine Creek High was 2016 Nebraska signee JoJo Domann.

 The son of Killian and Angela Anderson, Avery was born on Sept.
 11, 1996.
 He earned his bachelor's degree as an advertising and public relations major in December of 2018.
-Anderson is a two-time member of the Brook Berringer and Tom Osborne Citizenship teams and has volunteered his time with the Nebraska Football Road Race and local hospital outreach visits.
+Anderson is a three-time member of the Brook Berringer and Tom Osborne Citizenship teams and has volunteered his time with the Nebraska Football Road Race and local hospital outreach visits.